 Red Oak is an excellent plant as a specimen or street tree as long as there is enough room for it at maturity.
 The outstanding fall color contrasts well with yellows and oranges.
 While the species may develop chlorosis on alkaline sites, we select our Red Oaks for their tolerance of soils with higher pH.

 The acorns of Red Oak, like other members of the Red Oak Group, are higher in tannin content and more bitter tasting than those of the White Oak Group.
 However, Red Oak produces acorns more frequently and consistently than White Oak and is still an important food source for wildlife.
-Expect to see turkey, deer, squirrels, and other small mammals feeding on the acorns.
+Expect to see black bear, deer, raccoons, squirrels, chipmunks, mice, wood ducks, Wild Turkey, Ruffed Grouse, Red-bellied woodpecker, tanagers, and Blue Jays feeding on the acorns.

 All oaks are susceptible to Two-Lined Chestnut Borer during the establishment period after planting.
 Apply a systemic insecticide containing imidacloprid to Red Oak when planting to protect the tree from this insect.